Manus AI – the world's first autonomous AI agent developed by China – is shaking up the global tech world, while raising legal and ethical questions.

 However, Manus represents something completely different: it is an Agent – an AI system that can think, plan, and act independently.

-For example, when presented with a set of candidate profiles, Manus not only ranks them but also reads each profile one by one, extracts relevant skills, compares them with market trends, and makes optimized hiring decisions using a self-generated Excel file.
+For example, when presented with a set of candidate profiles, Manus not only ranks them but also reads each profile one by one, extracts relevant skills, compares them with market trends and makes optimized hiring decisions using a self-generated Excel file.

 When asked to “find an apartment in San Francisco,” Manus not only looks at search results, but also considers crime rates, rental trends, and even weather patterns to come up with a shortlist that’s right for the user.

-Invisible Staff
+Invisible staff

 Instead of relying on a single neural network, Manus acts as a director overseeing a team of specialized sub-agents.
-When given a complex task, it breaks the problem down into its components, assigns each agent to it, and checks on progress.
+When given a complex task, it breaks the problem down into its components, assigns each agent to it, and checks its progress.

 This architecture addresses multi-step workflows that previously required multiple AI tools working together.